 it goes below 32 degrees, yep turns to ice, (sometime called hard water) Ha Ha!
 Ice can helps us to keep things cool like drinks and items in the cooler but have other benefits like being able to go ice fishing for the folks who don’t own boats can now get out to those secret holes.
 I’m sure you’ve heard of the ice road truckers?
 There are places that can’t be accessed until the water freezes over to support the trucks even dozers to haul out lumber from various islands.
 Then the other extreme using steam to run locomotives.

-Water can also be very dangerous, examples of falling thru the ice, to being washed away in a flooding situation.
+Water can also be very dangerous, examples of falling through the ice, to being washed away in a flooding situation.
 Weighing in at 8.34 pounds per gallon water is fairly heavy.
 That’s why we see cars, trees and buildings being pushed over during flooding situations.

 This post is more about water disappearing and the power it has when it leaves the pond or lake.
 I’m talking about sink holes or voids under the pond or lake and the water draining out link a bath tub, pulling anything on the surface down to where the water is going.